+TO REPORT A VIOLATION

+PLEASE CALL: (562) 570-2633 OR

+EMAIL: CETASKFORCE@LONGBEACH.GOV

+Employees and students are discouraged from congregating in any area, but especially common areas or high traffic areas such as bathrooms, hallways and stairwells.
+To the extent feasible, flow of traffic within the workplace is modified to minimize contacts (e.g., doors for entry or exit only; directional hallways or passageways have been established for foot traffic in a way that prevents employees from passing by one another).
 In-Person meetings are strongly discouraged in favor of virtual meetings.
 If in-person meetings are essential, in the course of conducting permitted activities, they are limited such that all participants in the room can easily maintain at least six-foot distance from one another at all practicable times and all participants must wear cloth face coverings and meetings are held in rooms large enough to maintain physical distancing.
 Meetings should be held outdoors when feasible.

-On-Campus transport vehicles:

-- Use of on-campus transport vehicles (e.g., buses, shuttle vans, etc.) is limited such that all riders are able to maintain a physical distance of at least 6 feet from one another if feasible.
+Or n-Ca mpus transport vehicles: Use of on-campus transport vehicles (e.g., buses, shuttle vans, etc.) is limited such that all riders are able to maintain a physical distance of at least 6 feet from one another if feasible.
 Consider removing or spacing seats to support physical distancing or use of colored tape to mark seats that riders are allowed to use.
 Where possible, additional transport vehicles are available to support excess capacity on busy routes.
-If it is not feasible to maintain physical distance, then impermeable barriers have been installed to limit contact between riders. - Where feasible, impermeable barriers have been installed to protect the driver from passengers that are boarding and exiting the vehicle. - □ A passenger entry and exit plan has been developed to minimize physical contact and crowding with other passengers during entry and exit of the transport vehicle. - □ All riders are required to wear cloth face coverings. - □ Vehicle windows are opened, when practicable, to increase outdoor air flow.

-D. MEASURES TO ENSURE INFECTION CONTROL (CHECK ALL THAT APPLY TO THE FACILITY)

-- The HVAC system in all campus buildings is in good, working order; to the maximum extent feasible, ventilation has been increased in all buildings, consistent with the American Society of Heating, Refrigerating and Air-Conditioning Engineers (ASHRAE) standards.
+If it is not feasible to maintain physical distance, then impermeable barriers have been installed to limit contact between riders.
+Where feasible, impermeable barriers have been installed to protect the driver from passengers that are boarding and exiting the vehicle.
+A passenger entry and exit plan has been developed to minimize physical contact and crowding with other passengers during entry and exit of the transport vehicle.
+All riders are required to wear cloth face coverings.
+Vehicle windows are opened, when practicable, to increase outdoor air flow.
+D. ME EASURES TO ENSURE INFECTION CONTROL (CHECK ALL THAT APPLY TO THE FACILITY) The HVAC system in all campus buildings is in good, working order; to the maximum extent feasible, ventilation has been increased in all buildings, consistent with the American Society of Heating, Refrigerating and Air-Conditioning Engineers (ASHRAE) standards.
 To the extent feasible, portable high-efficiency air cleaners are installed, the building's air filters are upgraded to the highest efficiency possible, windows and doors are opened, and other modifications have been made to increase the quantity of outside air and ventilation in offices and other spaces.
-Mechanical ventilation systems in buildings must be operated continuously when persons are in the building. - To minimize the risk of Legionnaires' disease and other diseases associated with water, take steps to ensure that all water systems and features are safe to use after a prolonged facility shutdown. - □ Use of drinking fountains is prohibited.
-Faculty, staff and students are encouraged to carry their own water and to use water refilling stations where available for personal water bottles.
-Water refilling stations should be cleaned and disinfected regularly.
-Post signs at refilling stations that encourage users to wash or sanitize their hands after refilling. - Enhanced cleaning of all campus buildings is completed on a regular basis by a professional cleaning service or trained custodial staff. - □ To the extent feasible, doors, light switches, trash cans, etc. are contactless. - □ Common areas and frequently touched objects such as tables, doorknobs, light switches, countertops, handles, desks, phones, keyboards, elevator switches and buttons, touch screens, printers/copiers, grab bars, and handrails are disinfected at least daily or more frequently depending on use, using EPA approved disinfectants and following the manufacturer's instructions for use.
+Mechanical ventilation systems in buildings must be operated continuously when persons are in the building. minimize the risk of Legionnaires' disease and other diseases associated with water, take steps to ensure all water systems and features are safe to use after a prolonged facility shutdown.
+Use of drinking fountains is prohibited.
+Faculty, staff and students are encouraged to carry their own wa and to use water refilling stations where available for personal water bottles.
+Water refilling stations show be cleaned and disinfected regularly.
+Post signs at refilling stations that encourage users to wash or sanit their hands after refilling. nanced cleaning of all campus buildings is completed on a regular basis by a professional cleaning service rained custodial staff.

+TO REPORT A VIOLATION PLEASE CALL: (562) 570-2633 OR EMAIL: CETASKFORCE@LONGBEACH.GOV

+LONG BEACH HEALTH & HUMAN SERVICES DEPARTMENT